hashicorp/terraform-provider-awscc/docs/resources/codepipeline_pipeline.md

 <a id="nestedatt--triggers"></a>
 ### Nested Schema for `triggers`

-Required:

-- `provider_type` (String) The source provider for the event, such as connections configured for a repository with Git tags, for the specified trigger configuration.

 Optional:

 - `git_configuration` (Attributes) A type of trigger configuration for Git-based source actions. (see [below for nested schema](#nestedatt--triggers--git_configuration))
+- `provider_type` (String) The source provider for the event, such as connections configured for a repository with Git tags, for the specified trigger configuration.

 <a id="nestedatt--triggers--git_configuration"></a>
 ### Nested Schema for `triggers.git_configuration`

-Required:

-- `source_action_name` (String) The name of the pipeline source action where the trigger configuration, such as Git tags, is specified.
-The trigger configuration will start the pipeline upon the specified change only.

 Optional:

 - `pull_request` (Attributes List) The field where the repository event that will start the pipeline is specified as pull requests. (see [below for nested schema](#nestedatt--triggers--git_configuration--pull_request))
 - `push` (Attributes List) The field where the repository event that will start the pipeline, such as pushing Git tags, is specified with details. (see [below for nested schema](#nestedatt--triggers--git_configuration--push))
+- `source_action_name` (String) The name of the pipeline source action where the trigger configuration, such as Git tags, is specified.
+The trigger configuration will start the pipeline upon the specified change only.

 <a id="nestedatt--triggers--git_configuration--pull_request"></a>
 ### Nested Schema for `triggers.git_configuration.pull_request`